5 Steps to Calculate How Much Tile You Need

 How many square feet of tile comes in a box?

 Most boxes hold 10 square feet, but check your box to make sure.

 How many boxes of tile will I need?

 Divide the total square footage you need by the amount included in the box of tile.
 If you need 165 square feet, and each box holds 10, then divide 10 into 165: You'll need 16.5 boxes.
 So buy 17!
 Or 18, just to be sure.

 Does the size or shape of the tile matter in my calculation?

 The bigger the tile, the more complicated the pattern, the more waste you will have.

 A good rule of thumb is to buy an extra box of tile, just in case.
 Keep them in storage in case a tile breaks and needs to be replaced.

-This calculation can be applied to tile in any shape or pattern—straight, diagonal, or diamond.
-The only difference is in calculating the extra tile.
-Add 15% to the square footage for a diagonal or diamond pattern.
+This calculation can be applied to tile in any shape or pattern—straight, diagonal, diamond, etc. The only difference is in calculating the extra tile.
+Add 15% to the total square footage for a fancy shape or pattern.

 © 2011 versatileflooring